Lion Air: History

 During the COVID-19 pandemic in Indonesia, Lion Group suspended operations until 1 June.
 It suspended operations again on 5 June after finding few passengers could provide documents proving they were virus-free and have a business reason or family emergency requiring travel.
 In July 2020, Lion Group announced that the airline will lay off 2,600 contract workers as demand continues to sharply decline.

+Lion Air’s loyalty scheme is centered on CabinClub, a platform-driven rewards program that emphasizes booking activity and transactional benefits rather than conventional frequent flyer miles or tier status.

 Destinations

 As of June 2025, Lion Air flies (or has flown) to the following destinations: